 The hotel has a superb location overlooking the waterside at Hull Marina.
-For those travelling by car it’s just off the A63 which links to the M62 motorway and is only a ten minute walk from Hull Paragon station for guests arriving into the city by train,
+For those travelling by car it’s just off the A63 which links to the M62 motorway and is only a ten minute walk from Hull Paragon station for guests arriving into the city by train.

 Arrival and Check-in

-The spacious reception lobby is light and airy and we were attended to promptly by a very helpful receptionist and soon heading towards the lifts to access our room.
+The spacious reception lobby is light and airy and we were attended to promptly by a very helpful receptionist and were soon heading towards the lifts to access our room.

 Unlocking the door, our eyes were immediately drawn to the south facing window and the stunning views over the marina.
 The hotel sits on the edge of the marina with just a footpath separating it from the water.
 Our spacious room had been recently refurbished and was beautifully appointed with attractive pastel wood panelling.

 There were two comfortable armchairs perfectly positioned for gazing at the boats bobbing about in the harbour.
-We also had use of a desk / dressing table, a hospitality tray, large wall mounted television and fast wi-fi.
+We also had use of a desk/ dressing table, a hospitality tray, large wall mounted television and fast wi-fi.
 The bed was large complete with a pillow menu of interchangeable firm and soft pillows depending on taste.
 Our en-suite bathroom had a bath with shower over, some fluffy towels and a selection of toiletries.

 Both the bar and restaurant overlook the marina with some outdoor tables on the terrace for warmer weather.